Arut3nCodes/ShareZone/README.md

 # ShareZone
-This is a place I will upload things that are meant to be shared (bigbrain)
+This is a place I will upload things that are meant to be shared